puppetlabs/puppetlabs-tomcat/README.md

 #####`$class_name`

 Specifies the Java class name of the implementation to use, and maps to the className XML attribute of a Listener Element.
-This parameter is required.
+Defaults to '[name]' passed in the define.

+#####`$parent_server_port`

+Specifies is the Server element this Listener should be nested beneath.
+If not specified, the Listener will be nested under the Server Element.

 #####`$additional_attributes`